ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Ground-truth coordinates were established for 43 of the 125 test abstracts following the methodology described in Section 3.3.
 The traditional GIS baseline and all automated predictions were subsequently written to the same tabular structure, ensuring uniform error computation across methods.

-For each method listed in Table 4, an evaluation driver sequentially processed the 43 abstracts with verified ground truth, invoking the OpenAI *Responses* API under stable April-2025 model versions.
+For each method listed in Tables~\ref{tbl:mmodels} and~\ref{tbl:tmodels}, an evaluation driver sequentially processed the 43 abstracts with verified ground truth, invoking the OpenAI *Responses* API under stable April-2025 model versions.
 Tool-chain variants interacted with the Google Geocoding API and an in-process centroid function exposed via JSON-Schema.
 Token usage, latency, and any tool traces were logged in real time; intermediate artifacts and final result sets are archived in the accompanying repository.

 # 6 Results